JustAhmed/JustAhmed.github.io/_posts/Android/2023-01-16-Allsafe Walkthrough - Part 1.markdown

 ![14](/assets/images/Android/Allsafe/14.png)

 ## 6. PIN Bypass
-In this challenge there is a hardcoded base64 encoded PIN in the app that we need to enter in in the textview to solve the challenge.
-The goal of this challenge is to use frida to override the check function and force it to return `true` for any PIN but since the PIN is juat a 4-digit number, why not write a frida script to burteforce the correct PIN as well!
+In this challenge, there is a hardcoded base64 encoded PIN in the app that we need to enter in the textview to solve the challenge.
+The goal of this challenge is to use frida to override the check function and force it to return `true` for any PIN but since the PIN is juat a 4-digit number, why not write a frida script to burteforce the correct PIN as well?

-If you look at the source code, you'll see that the function responsible for validing the PIN is called `checkPin` and it returns true if the PIN we entered is the same as the hardcoded one.
+If you look at the source code, you'll see that the function responsible for validating the PIN is called `checkPin` and it returns true if the PIN we entered is the same as the hardcoded one.

 ![15](/assets/images/Android/Allsafe/15.png)